jsanchez679/lab_vision/lab2_matlab/readme.md

 ## Color Spaces

-As seen on the section on reading image, color images are represented by matrices with 4 dimensios.
+As seen on the section on reading image, color images are represented by matrices with 4 dimensions.
 The [color](http://www.mathworks.com/help/images/color.html) matlab module contains functions for moving between color spaces.